If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice good local search SEO.

 As you can probably guess by now, you’ll need to use Schema markup to do that.

 Check out the Event markup.
-Pay particular attention to the location attribute because that’s what you’ll need to set for local SEO.
+Pay particularly close attention to the location attribute because that’s what you’ll need to set for local search SEO.

 Of course, you’ll also want to give your human visitors details about the event.
 Do that with the about, sponsor, and description attributes.

 What does that do?
 It associates images with your business location.
-That’s going to help you rank for “near me” searches.
+That’s going to help you rank.

 How can you geocode your images?
-There are a few ways.
+There are several ways to do so.